 As Mini Hippo Dogs were bred recently, they don’t have much of a history.
 However, records of their parent breeds can be traced back centuries.

-Shar-Peis are an ancient breed that was used as fighting dogs in early China.
-Later, they gained the admiration of the Chinese royalty and were used as royal guard dogs.
+Shar-Peis are an ancient breed.
+They gained the admiration of the Chinese royalty and were used as royal guard dogs.
 During the mid-20th century, Shar-Peis reached the brink of extinction in China.
 But these dogs were rescued and re-introduced in other parts of the world.

 The Cocker Spaniel